 But know that there’s a difference between adding muscle mass and preserving muscle mass.

-“As long as you’re eating adequate protein and continuing to use your muscles, suggests that muscle mass is pretty well protected, even in an overall calorie deficit,” explains Satrazemis.
+“As long as you’re eating adequate protein and continuing to use your muscles,

 That’s because, when your body’s looking for fuel, amino acids aren’t as desirable as stored carbs and fat.
 However, Satrazemis says your supply of quick energy is limited, and training too hard for too long while fasting is going to cause you to run out of gas or potentially start breaking down more muscle.